Infrastructure

 The firm will transmit 300MW to the national grid through a 428 km overhead line that is being built by the Kenya Electricity Transmission Company with concessional funding from the Spanish government.

-The electricity will be bought by Kenya Power at a tariff of Sh9 per kilowatt hour over a 20-year period in accordance with a signed Power Purchase Agreement (PPA).
+The electricity will be bought by Kenya Power at a tariff of Sh9 per kilowatt hour over 20 years under a signed Power Purchase Agreement (PPA).